pablgonz/travis-ci-latex-pdf/README.md

 ### Compile LaTeX by vinay0410

-[Forked](https://github.com/vinay0410/tectonic-docker) from https://github.com/WtfJoke/tectonic-docker with no significant changes.
+Uses a [fork](https://github.com/vinay0410/tectonic-docker) from https://github.com/WtfJoke/tectonic-docker with no significant changes.

 Advantages:
 * You can specify the path to the file to compile